Yoh0xFF/jarvs-minesweeper/README.md

 ## Description

 Minesweeper is a single-player puzzle video game.
-The game's objective is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.
+The game's objective is to clear a rectangular board containing hidden `mines` or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.

 ## Gameplay